-Homework will be uploaded to CI Learn before 11.59 pm the day before class.
+Homework will be assigned at the beginning of the semester and will be graded using the rubrics in CI Learn.
+Check CI Learn for instructions and deadline.
 Please upload the Word file into CI Learn (Assignments > Homework).
 If you are not attending the class, still be sure you submit it via CI Learn before the class.
 No exceptions.
 Late assignments are not accepted.
 Please, don't send me an e-mail with the homework attached since I can only grade assignments submitted in CI Learn.